Richardaeld/Eldridge_Music/TESTING.md

 + As a shopper I want to be able to search for an item by name, description, or composer.

 #### Expectation(s):
++ User search bar returns correct information when a user submits a item name or its composer(s).
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester knows all the books two composers have in database.
++ The tester know the names of four different books in database.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Enter a composers name into the user search bar.
+1. Check returns for correct information.
+1. Repeat step 2 - 3.
+1. Enter a merchandise item's name into the user search bar.
+1. Check returns for correct information.
+1. Repeat step 5 - 6, three more times.

 #### Documented Result(s):
+1. If any user search returns are incorrect, record:
+    + The test name, if a composer or item name was being searched for, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: